-YOLO supports the health and well-being of youngsters during their adolescence
+YOLO supports the health & well-being of youngsters during their adolescence.

 YOLO is the abbreviation of You Only Live Once

-which seems the life motto of the more the impulsively responding adolcents as they feel themselves invulnerable.
+which seems the life motto of the more impulsively responding adolecents as they feel themselves (in)vulnerable.

-YOLO can help to enhance their health and safety and to encourage youngsters to take responsibility for themselves, their partners and the next generation.
-The game stimulate a joyful atmosphere, leading to a respectful handling of each other’s values and standards
+YOLO can help to enhance their health & safety and encourage youngsters to take responsibility for themselves, for their partners, friends and the next generation ( newborns).
+The game stimulates a joyful atmosphere, leading to a respectful handling of each other’s values and standards.

 The United Nations stated already more then 10 years ago that in a rapidly changing world teenagers -on their way to adulthood- are exposed to growing risks in the area of sexual health.
 The UN urges for better sexual guidance, before the youngsters become sexually active.
 Yolo can play a role in this.

 The 2015 UNESCO report gives clear evidence that comprehensive sexuality education has a positive impact on

 - contributes towards reducing sexually transmitted infections (STD’s & HIV and